COINtoolbox/CosmoABC/README.rst

 CosmoABC is able to handdle user defined functions for all three elements.
-You will find example files in the corresponding directory which will help you taylor your functions for the ABC sampler.
+You will find example files in the corresponding directory which will help you to taylor your functions for the ABC sampler.

 Built-in options for priors PDF are: